Embrapa predicts complicated scenario for milk in the coming months

 Conjuncture Note Milk and Derivatives Market – August 2022

 In the domestic market, in terms of production costs, the news is positive.
-In relation to the trend of prices and imports, the scenario is more complicated.
+Regarding the trend of prices and imports, the scenario is more complicated.

 The cost of production, measured by ICPLite/Embrapa, fell for the third consecutive month.
 In 2022, the increase was only 1.28%.
 However, comparing the average from January to July 2022 with the same period in 2021, an increase of 18.1% is reached.
 In other words, in the annual comparison, costs are still higher, despite the recent slowdown.
 In recent months, the fall in prices of concentrates, fertilizers and fuels contributed to less pressure on the cost of producing milk.

-In the dairy wholesale market, the behavior of prices in early August was down.
+In the dairy wholesale market, the behavior of prices at the beginning of August was a retreat.
 UHT milk in wholesale São Paulo registered a drop of 13% in the first 10 days of August, while mozzarella cheese fell by about 10%, according to Cepea.
 The drop in UHT was 70 cents per liter and in mozzarella 3 reais per kilo.
 In the spot market there was also a retraction, because, at this moment of approaching the harvest, dairy products tend to give preference to milk from their own suppliers.

 Finally, in the case of the trade balance, we had a July with increasing imports, which was the highest monthly volume of the year.
 Exports, on the other hand, ended with the lowest monthly volume of the year.
 The relative price change between the product in Brazil and the international price of dairy products ended up making imports more competitive.